TharinduWijayarathna/EvolveUI/README.md

 - **Password Reset**: `/forgot-password` and `/reset-password`
 - **Logout**: POST to `/logout`

-All authentication views use the EvolveUI components and are ready to use!
+All files are now in your application directory - customize them as needed!

 ### 3. Use Components in Your Views